Get to Know Our Instructors

 Xu Fei, Instructor

-Xu Fei became "outdoorized" by the McGill Outdoors Club in Montreal and has hiked extensively in Quebec.
-He hiked across Canada from the Canadian Rockies to the East Coast Trail in Newfoundland.
-Xu Fei is a rock-climber and nature lover.
-Completed MLS and AMLS back to back, and enjoyed it enough to come back as an instructor.
-He is currently a resident and a certified hike leader in the relatively flat land of Ontario.
+Xu Fei was born and raised in China and became “outdoorized” by the McGill Outdoors Club in Montreal.
+He enjoys hiking in various parts of the world, as well as the Canadian Rockies and the East Coast Trail in Newfoundland.
+He completed MLS and AMLS back to back in 2014 and 2015, and enjoyed it enough to come back as an instructor.
+Xu Fei served as a field instructor for MLS in 2019 for the first time, and he is currently a resident and a certified hike leader in the relatively flat land of Ontario.

 John has a long history of outdoor adventure.
 He served 7 years in the ADK Winter Mountaineering School as an instructor as well as 3 years of Director of Program and 2 years as the Advisory Chair.
 While giving back at that annual program he also continued his outdoor experiences by hiking in Colorado in all seasons which included winter ascents of Pikes Peak, Longs Peak and Mt.
 Evans.
 In California he has made three ascents to the top of Mt.
 Whitney and in Washington self-guided ascent of Mt.
 Rainer.
 This all led to a successful summit of Denali in Alaska.
 He also has enjoyed two winter ascents of New Hampshire’s Mt.
 Washington in winter.
 Participating as an Emergency Scene Instructor has been very rewarding in meeting like-minded people who enjoy being outdoor in extreme environments and many groups of MLS have benefited from his workshops.